asoccer/DFAR_Splunk_PoC/README.md

 3.3.2 | Ensure that the actions of individual information system users can be uniquely traced to those users tso they can be hold accountable for their actions | Abigail Watson
 3.4.3 | Track, review, approve/disapprove, and audit changes to infomration systems | Daunte Baccus

-Documentation for each control can be found both on this github repo and on box.
+The presentation for this PoC can be located in the resource folder.
+Documentation of each control can be found on the wiki page of this repo.

-Thank You.
+Thank You!